I’ve been thinking about the word feminist for a long time. I’ve been thinking about it, but for most of my life, I haven’t been saying it.

 It was tempting to give in and think, well, it’s fucked up, but what can you do?
 By the time I was in my early twenties and had read enough radical and saucy literature to gather a bit of confidence in myself, I would timidly say, ‘well yes, I am a feminist, obviously’, because it seemed insane not to be.
 But I would also painstakingly clarify exactly what I meant by that word, and then tuck it away again, like it was a secret.

 Then, in recent years, there were a few strange and exciting occurrences in the midst of the popular culture to which I am so in thrall.
 In Vice magazine, of all places, a ‘guide to girls’ included F for Feminism, and in their typically flippant way, they came out with the gem that all feminism means, for a woman, is that you don’t hate yourself.
 My little ears pricked up.
 Was it just feminism lite – the final insult, that it was now so harmless as to be a Vice joke?
-Or was there something else afoot … by gads, there was, because now came Caitlin Moran and her hilarious How to be a Woman in 2011, and here was the tv show Girls, which was the funnier, cleverer, kinder, more subversive answer to the glittery, whiny, brittle unreality of Sex and the City.
+Or was there something else afoot … by gads, there was, because now came Caitlin Moran and her hilarious How to be a Woman in 2011, and now the show Girls, which, while it was about white women having sex in New York City, was far more wobbly, interesting, strange and funny, than the brittle, brutal unreality of Sex and the City.

 And then all of a sudden, feminism was everywhere, and it was irreverent and brave and more witty than that I could ever have dreamed of.
 Recently Glamour magazine covered the fact that the BBC over-report cases of women ‘crying rape’, when in fact, this is an extremely rare occurrence in a country where (as a government report in 2007 stated) between 75% and 95% of rapes still go unreported.
 Then they dared to ask why this might be – can open, worms everywhere.
 That was when I knew feminism was going mainstream.